NicoGrassetto/nico-grassetto-blog/proper-planet/src/content/blog/css-grid-vs-flexbox.md

 description: "Understanding the differences between CSS Grid and Flexbox for layout"
 ---

-# CSS Grid vs Flexbox: When to Use Each

 Both CSS Grid and Flexbox are powerful layout systems, but they serve different purposes.
 Understanding when to use each one is crucial for efficient web development.

 ## Flexbox: One-Dimensional Layouts